needle-mirror/com.unity.xr.arfoundation/Documentation~/architecture/managers.md

 ![AR Plane component with Destroy On Removal field](../images/ar-plane.png "AR Plane component with Destroy on Removal field")<br/>*AR Plane component with Destroy on Removal field*

-Your application can respond to the removal of any trackable by subscribing to the relevant event of that trackable's manager.
-For example, when an [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) is removed, the [ARPlaneManager](xref:UnityEngine.XR.ARFoundation.ARPlaneManager) invokes its `planesChanged` event with an [ARPlanesChangedEventArgs](xref:UnityEngine.XR.ARFoundation.ARPlanesChangedEventArgs) struct containing that plane in its list of `removed` planes.
-See each trackable manager's documentation for more information about its trackable life cycle events.
+Your application can respond to the removal of any trackable by subscribing to the [trackablesChanged](xref:UnityEngine.XR.ARFoundation.ARTrackableManager`5.trackablesChanged) event of that trackable's manager.
+For example, when an [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) is removed, the AR Plane Manager component invokes its `trackablesChanged` event with an [ARTrackablesChangedEventArgs\<ARPlane\>](xref:UnityEngine.XR.ARFoundation.ARTrackablesChangedEventArgs`1) struct containing that plane in its collection of `removed` planes.

 #### Monitoring tracking state